sjahnn/SOHPIE-DNA/README.md

 * parallel
 * dplyr
 * fdrtool

 We advise the user to install these to load the real data from two aforementioned studies.
-In our study, we
 * microbiome
 * SpiecEasi
 Additionally, the data are in *phyloseq* object, so please install *phyloseq* R package as well.